AutomatonSandy/ritchiebros_test/README.md

 3. Starts the Selenium Grid using `docker-compose`.
 4. Runs the UI tests using the `mvn clean test -Pui-tests` command.
 5. Uploads the Surefire test reports as a build artifact.
-6. Uploads the recorded session videos as a build artifact.
-7. Stops the Selenium Grid.
+6. Stops the Selenium Grid.